zulianp/learnhpc/courses/coding/0_getting_started.md

 As you can see it will run a bunch of commands and then return.

 If everything went smoothly we can start running python scripts.
-First we start our venv
+First, from the `learnhpc/courses/coding/python` folder we activate our venv

 ```bash
  source venv/bin/activate
 ```
-from the ` learnhpc/courses/coding/python` folder.

-We run our script and check if we see library and version number
+then, we run our script and check if we see library and version number

 ```bash
 python3 hello.py